jallanxjallan/onemanairforce/adaptation/scenes/museum_trance.md

 ---
+category: present
+date: 2 August 1988
+name: Museum Trance
 status: omit
+synopsis: '''Muharto goes into trance when he handles a piece of RI-002 wreckage in the Aviation Museum.'''
 title: Museum Trance
-date: 2 August 1988
-category: present
-synopsis: Muharto goes into trance when he handles a piece of RI-002 wreckage in the Aviation Museum.

 ---

 Muharto seeks out the curator, who invites them into his office.
 Muharto asks the curator to retrieve scraps from the RI-002 wreckage stored at the museum.
 One of the items is the dynamo with the